View Beryl HOLLAND's Notice on bendigoadvertiser.com.au and share memories

 |

 HOLLAND (Turnbull) Beryl Grant 24/8/1935 - 16/4/2020 Devoted loving wife of Graeme for 56 years (Lockwood South).
 Beloved Mother of Barry (dec.), Heather and Leanne.
 Loved Mother-in-law of Rod and Alistair.
 Cherished Nan of Selina, Matilda, Annalise, Jacob, Oliver, Gemma, Kiara, Teisha, Aimon and Kycen.
 A wonderful life, In God's loving care, forever in our hearts.
 Rest in peace, until we meet again.
-A private service celebrating Beryl's life will be held on Friday 24th April at 2.00pm.
-To watch the service via live stream please use the following link: www.metacdn.com/r/e/vlrpukzl/bh-hav07o If you wish to leave your name in the condolence book, to let Beryl's family know that they are in your thoughts during this time, please either email your name to [email protected] or phone our office.
+A service to celebrate Beryl's life was held on Friday 24th April followed by a burial at the Lockwood Cemetery.
+If you wish to leave your name in the condolence book, to let Beryl's family know that they are in your thoughts during this time, please either email your name to [email protected] or phone our office.